drug-design/course/docs/chapters/cheminformatics.md

 ###### Polymers, Peptides and Nucleotides

-<button  class='playb' onclick='playAudio(this)' data-mp3-name='cheminformatics/polymers-peptides-nucleotides-29809383'><i class='fa fa-play' aria-hidden='true'></i></button>In addition reactions about polymers, peptides or nucleotides are only searchable in CAS databases since these substances are not indexed in Beilstein.{newLine}
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='cheminformatics/polymers-peptides-nucleotides-87255d05'><i class='fa fa-play' aria-hidden='true'></i></button>In addition reactions about polymers, peptides or nucleotides are only searchable in CAS databases since these substances are not indexed in Beilstein.
 *[nce]: New Chemical Entity: a compound not previously described.